nd1511/OMASGAN_/README.md

 Date: Wednesday 13 January 2021: Creation of the Code Repository for OMASGAN.

-Future Date: Saturday 8 May 2021: Author Notification: Make the Code Repository non-anonymous, make the code public, and release the code.
+Future Date: Saturday 8 May 2021: Author Notification: Make the Code Repository non-anonymous, release the code, and make the code public.

+Date: Monday 18 January 2021: Creation of the Folder Proof Of Concept Experiment for OMASGAN.
+(According to Table 4 of the f-GAN paper, we use Pearson Chi-Squared.
+After Pearson Chi-Squared, the next best are KL and then Jensen-Shannon.)

 Project Website: [OMASGAN Project](https://anonymous.4open.science/r/2c122800-a538-4357-b452-a8d0e9a92bee/).